 The War and Peace Shed from the Literacy Shed, has a range of short films that could be used when looking at the theme of Remembrance.
 There is also an excellent blog post (written in 2018) from the Literacy Leader, including more book and film ideas and resources.

-In Flanders Fields and Ode to Remembrance are two poems that could be shared with older students, they could use copies of these to create their own 'black out poetry' this is when a page of text, is coloured over so that only a few words are visible, these words then create a new poem, great to get the children thinking about the choice of their words.
+In Flanders Fields is a poem that could be shared with older students, they could use copies of these to create their own 'black out poetry' this is when a page of text, is coloured over so that only a few words are visible, these words then create a new poem, great to get the children thinking about the choice of their words.

 Poppies - is a beautiful animation from Cbeebies following a young rabbit through the poppy fields, great to use with younger children.